akakarantzas/ml-sa-macro-placer/README.md

 A macro placement engine built for the **Partcl x Hudson River Trading Macro Placement Challenge 2026**.

-I am an IT student at The American College of Greece with a background in machine learning.
-I came across this competition and thought it was a great opportunity to apply graph-based ML techniques to a real chip design problem — an area I had no prior experience in before this project.

 ---

 ## What It Does